Ranking Jason’s most worthy adversaries

 Does Jessica Kimble really count as a final girl?

-I mean, she does take on Jason Voorhees, but New Line’s attempted set-up for a Freddy vs. Jason crossover barely qualifies as a Friday the 13th movie beyond the opening scene, and Kimble possesses none of the prerequisites expected of a series heroine.
+She does battle with Camp Crystal Lake’s indomitable scourge, but New Line’s attempted set-up for a Freddy vs Jason crossover barely qualifies as a Friday the 13th movie beyond the opening scene, Kimble possessing none of the prerequisites expected of a series heroine.
 You can’t blame first-time director Adam Marcus for attempting something new as Paramount finally relinquished their red-headed step child.
-For years they had been pushing their marquee attraction while doing their utmost to jeopardise what made him so great in the first place, namely graphic violence and innovative practical effects.
+For years they’d been rinsing their marquee attraction while doing their utmost to jeopardise what made him so great in the first place, namely graphic violence and innovative practical effects, but New Line had a chance to wipe the slate clean, which they did in just about every conceivable way.

-Adam’s body-swapping oddity Jason Goes to Hell: The Final Friday — a movie that barely features Voorhees at all — does manage to up the grue considerably, but it fails on just about every other conceivable level.
-One of those drawbacks is its lack of an honest to goodness final girl.
-Amanda Righetti’s Miller is light on action, believing that battling Jason is a job reserved specifically for men until she has no other choice than to take matters into her own hands.
+Adam’s body-swapping oddity Jason Goes to Hell: The Final Friday, a movie that barely features Voorhees at all, ups the gore considerably.
+It also switches up the old Paramount formula in the most audacious, and for many displeasing, of manners.
+It’s quite not as bad as many claim, some of its curios actually rather charming in a ‘WTF am I watching?’ kind of way.
+One of the film’s main drawbacks is its lack of an honest to goodness final girl.
+Amanda Righetti’s Miller is light on action, the job of taking on Jason reserved specifically for the male sex until she has no choice but to take matters into her own hands.

 This was also the first Friday the 13th cast not to feature a single teenage character, which goes against the very ethos of the series.
-Simply unforgivable.
+For many, simply unforgivable.

 9. Rennie Wickham: Jason Takes Manhattan (1989)

-If a combination of brains, brawn and beauty make the perfect Friday the 13th final girl, then conservative bookworm Rennie Wickham (Jensen Daggett) must rank somewhere near the bottom.
-Of course, all Friday girls are beautiful in a literal sense, but those we are able to truly invest in have a girl next door quality, and they can usually kick their fair share of ass too.
-Unfortunately, Wickham possesses none of the above, her boyish garb and haughty aura making her unusually cold and unrelatable.
+If a combination of brains, courage and wholesome relatability make the perfect Friday the 13th final girl, then conservative bookworm Rennie Wickham (Jensen Daggett) must rank somewhere near the bottom.
+All Friday the 13th girls are beautiful in a superficial sense, Daggett proving no exception, but those we are able to truly invest in tend to have a girl next door quality, with the improbable ability of being able to kick some serious ass.
+Jason ass.
+Unfortunately, Wickham possesses none of the above, her boyish garb and haughty aura making her unusually cold and unrelatable, though a bland, watered-down-for-convenience screenplay certainly didn’t help her cause.

-Okay, so she had the unfortunate task of trying to salvage one of the most underwhelming and heavily-cut instalments in the entire series in Jason Takes Manhattan, but a distinctly wooden performance didn’t help matters, nor did her unwillingness to break a fingernail as the bodies fell thick and fast.
-Granted, she did leave Jason with a nasty pen-in-the-eye (one belonging to literary inspiration Stephen King no less), and pouring a barrel of toxic waste on our hulking antagonist without the necessary safety precautions is ballsy if somewhat dumb, but in the end it is left to her whitebread beau to do most of the dirty work — an affront to those tenacious females who ran the final gauntlet all on their lonesome.
+Daggett had the unfortunate task of trying to salvage one of the most underwhelming and heavily-cut instalments in the entire series in Jason Takes Manhattan, a movie decimated by budget issues, but a distinctly wooden performance didn’t help matters, nor did her unwillingness to break a fingernail as the bodies fell thick and fast.
+Granted, she did leave Jason with a nasty pen-in-the-eye (one belonging to literary inspiration Stephen King no less), pouring a barrel of toxic waste on our hulking antagonist without the necessary safety precautions ballsy if somewhat dumb, but ultimately it’s left to her whitebread beau to handle most of the dirty work, an affront to those tenacious females who ran the gauntlet all on their lonesome.

 Rowan LaFontaine: Jason X (2001)

 New Line’s second venture into the realms of all things Voorhees would divide fan opinion like no other entry.
-The decision to make Jason über and send him to outer space was too much to stomach for Paramount purists, and this is about as far away from Camp Crystal Lake that you can get, both figuratively and literally.
-But beyond its Sci-fi channel aesthetics the movie is actually a lot of fun, and certainly understands the knowing irony of later entries in the franchise.
+The decision to make Jason über and send him to outer space was too much to stomach for Paramount purists, and make no mistake about it, this is about as far away from Camp Crystal Lake as you can get, both figuratively and literally, but beyond its Sci-fi channel aesthetics the movie is actually a lot of fun, understanding and exploiting the knowing irony of later entries in the original series.

-Lexa Doig’s heroine is a rather dubious research facility scientist who became the scourge of Jason for many years, and later centuries.
+Lexa Doig’s feisty heroine is an impossibly beautiful research facility scientist who battles Jason over a period of centuries, which in itself is a unique feat.
 After trying and failing to put Jason out of his misery on several occasions, thanks to his seemingly limitless powers of regeneration, Rowan would cryogenically freeze both Voorhees and herself after becoming fatally wounded in her efforts, only to awaken in the year 2455 to wage war with her nemesis all over again.
 No stranger to heavy artillery, Lexa would survive Jason’s most indestructible manifestation after seeing him blasted into outer space Ripley style.

-For pure badassery, Rowan perhaps deserves a higher position in this ranking, but owing to the anomalous nature of Jason X she just doesn’t feel like a series final girl, and for all the wit on offer in Jason’s celestial adventure, characterisation isn’t its biggest strength.
-Tough and determined, but in the annals of final girl immortality rather dull and ultimately forgettable, with a bland beauty that offers nothing in terms of personality.
+For pure badassery, Rowan perhaps deserves a higher position in this ranking, but owing to the anomalous nature of Jason X she doesn’t qualify as a series final girl in the traditional sense, and for all the wit on offer in Jason’s celestial adventure, characterisation isn’t its biggest strength.
+Tough and determined, but in the annals of final girl immortality rather dull and ultimately forgettable, with a mainstream beauty that offers little in terms of personality.

 7. Pamela Roberts: A New Beginning (1985)

-It’s with a heavy heart that I place A New Beginning‘s Pamela Roberts at a lowly seventh, but there is a very particular reason for doing so.
+It’s with a heavy heart that I place A New Beginning‘s Pamela Roberts at a lowly seventh, though the film’s audacious and commercially underhanded twist certainly played a part in my decision for reasons that are or will become clear.

-Kinnaman plays a councillor who puts her life on the line for peewee prankster Reggie with a quite incredible display of can-do spirit and unyielding sense of paternity.
-Pamela is dragged to hell and back as a mountain of corpses leave here emotionally torn and physically bedraggled.
-Even though it is ultimately left to screwy patient and former Jason slayer Tommy Jarvis to put Burns out of his misery, when it is all done and dusted, her freedom is more than earned.
+Kinnaman plays a councillor who puts her life on the line for peewee prankster Reggie with a quite incredible display of can-do spirit, famously revealing a little too much flesh thanks to an unseasonal downpour and a transparent white shirt for the ages (by this point, characterisation had taken something of a backseat).
+Pamela is dragged to hell and back as a mountain of corpses leave her emotionally torn and physically bedraggled.
+Even though it’s ultimately left to screwy patient and former Jason slayer Tommy Jarvis, here played by second of three portrayers Tom Shepherd, to put Burns out of his misery, when it’s all done and dusted her freedom is more than earned.

-Of course, Pamela is one of two final girls who doesn’t actually get to fight Jason, and as brutish and bloodthirsty as the newly deranged Roy is, his decidedly human stature cannot hold a candle to the indestructible madman that is Voorhees.
-There is also the movie’s second ridiculous twist to contend with, one that sees a naive and weakened Pam presumably killed by Tommy, who has taken on the now vacant role of Jason imitator for an unlikely sequel that never was.
-The novelisation of Friday the 13th Part VI: Jason Lives! reveals that Pamela actually survived Tommy’s unexpected attack, but either way she took the sharp end of a butcher’s knife that brought her heroics to a crashing end.
+However, Pamela is one of two final girls who doesn’t actually get to fight Jason, and as brutish and bloodthirsty as the newly deranged Roy is, his decidedly human stature can’t hold a machete to the indestructible madman that is Voorhees.
+There’s also the movie’s second ridiculous twist to contend with, one that sees a naïve and weakened Pam presumably killed by Tommy, who takes on the now vacant role of Jason imitator in preparation for an unlikely sequel that never was.
+The novelisation of Friday the 13th Part VI: Jason Lives! reveals that Pamela actually survived Tommy’s unexpected attack, but either way she took the sharp end of a butcher’s knife, bringing her heroics to a crashing end.

 Feisty and certainly memorable, but ultimately put out of commission.